shrimple-technologies/ouch/README.md

 sudo install -Dm 644 res/site.srht.shrimple.svg --target-directory /usr/share/icons/hicolor/scalable/apps/
 ```

 Wait a few seconds, and Ouch Browser should appear in your launcher.
+If it doesn't by a minute, you may need to log out, and log back in.

 ### Flatpak